Rob Lockhart: Military career

 On 15 August 1947, the day British India was partitioned into two independent Dominions, Lockhart was appointed as Commander-in-Chief, Indian Army, with the acting rank of general.
 He was promoted to general on 1 September (with seniority from 1 July 1945).
 He retired on 1 October 1948, but was recalled to the British forces as Director of Operations during the Malaya Emergency between 1951 and 1952.

 Retiring in 1951, he served as deputy chief scout for the Boy Scouts Association from 1951 to 1961.
 He also served on the World Scout Committee of the World Organization of the Scout Movement from 1953 to 1959, and in 1961 was awarded the Bronze Wolf Award, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.

+Personal life

+On 2 September 1918, in Mussoorie, a hill station in India, Lockhart married Margaret Amy Campbell, a daughter of Sir Robert Neil Campbell, commander of the Bengal Medical Service.
+Their daughter Mary Mavora Lockhart was born in 1919, and a son, Norman Neil Campbell Lockhart, born in 1925.
+Their son was named after Rob Lockhart's favourite brother, Norman Douglas Steward Bruce Lockhart, who was killed at the Battle of Loos in 1915; he went on to be commissioned into his uncle's regiment, the Seaforth Highlanders, and served in the Malaya Emergency.
+They had two further daughters, Elizabeth Winifred, who married Major E. P. Woods, Welsh Guards, and Phyllis Margaret, who married Lt.
+Cmdr James Mcnie Whyte R.N.